-- (1) Appendix A and Appendix B of National Instrument 44-102 provide for two alternate methods of executing prospectus certificates.
+(1) Appendix A and Appendix B of NI 44-102 provide for two alternate methods of preparing forms of prospectus certificates.
 Unless a particular method is prescribed, the choice of method may be changed between the date of filing of the preliminary base shelf prospectus and the date of filing of the base shelf prospectus.
-Furthermore, the method elected by an issuer, credit supporter and underwriter need not be the same.
-The method elected by an issuer applies to a promoter. - (2) Method 1 requires that a forward looking prospectus certificate be included in a base shelf prospectus.
-Doing so allows the use of shelf prospectus supplements that do not contain prospectus certificates.
-Method 2 requires prospectus certificates that speak only to the present to be included in both the base shelf prospectus and each shelf prospectus supplement. - (3) Method 1 is mandatory for a base shelf prospectus that establishes an MTN program.
-If an MTN program is established in a shelf prospectus supplement, method 1 is mandatory and prescribes that forward looking certificates be included, unless they were already included in the base shelf prospectus.
+Furthermore, the method elected need not be the same.

+- (2) Method 1 requires that forward-looking forms of prospectus certificates be included in a base shelf prospectus.
+Doing so allows the use of shelf prospectus supplements that do not contain prospectus certificates as set out in section 6.8 of NI 44-102.
+Method 2 requires forms of prospectus certificates that speak only to the present to be included in both the base shelf prospectus and each shelf prospectus supplement. - (3) Method 1 is mandatory for a base shelf prospectus that establishes an MTN program.
+If an MTN program is established in a shelf prospectus supplement, method 1 is mandatory and prescribes that forward-looking forms of certificates be included, unless they were already included in the base shelf prospectus.